Skip to main content

 Mojo means "a magical charm" or "magical powers."
 We thought this was a fitting name for a language that brings magical powers to Python, including unlocking an innovative programming model for accelerators and other heterogeneous systems pervasive in AI today.

-Why does mojo have the 🔥 file extension?
+Why does Mojo have the 🔥 file extension?

 We paired Mojo with fire emoji 🔥 as a fun visual way to impart onto users that Mojo empowers them to get their Mojo on—to develop faster and more efficiently than ever before.
 We also believe that the world can handle a unicode extension at this point, but you can also just use the .mojo extension. :)